-- 1. The HPCS Hot Lunch program will not include peanuts/tree nuts in the ingredients but does not guarantee a nut free kitchen preparation. - 2.
+- 1. The HPCS Hot Lunch program (should it be provided at the Mount Horeb location) will not include peanuts/tree nuts in the ingredients but does not guarantee a nut free kitchen preparation. - 2.
 HPCS Food Services staff will provide lunches that are peanut/tree nut free to students who forget to bring a bag lunch. - 3.
 A designated peanut/tree nut free table is at the end of each grade's lunch section. - 4.
-A designated peanut/tree nut friendly table will be located at the opposite end from the free table for each grade's lunch section.
-This will create a buffer of an allergen-free eating area in between. - 5.
 Hand wipes will be provided for students consuming known food allergens, such as a peanut butter and jelly sandwich.
 Students are to be instructed to also wash their hands after consuming these known allergens.